symbioticfi/relay-contracts/README.md

   - **CaptureTimestamp**: Captures the active state at specific timestamps.
 Options are `EpochCapture` and `TimestampCapture`.

   - **Signature Verification**: Verifies operator signatures.
 Implementations include `ECDSASig` and `EdDSASig`.

+  - **StakePower**: Calculates operator power based on stake.
+Implementations include `EqualStakePower` for 1:1 stake-to-power ratio, and can be extended for custom power calculations.

 ## Middleware Examples